BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 |Fire Punch         |5 Purple Shards|
 |Ice Punch          |6 Red Shards   |

 Make your way to the bottom left of the circus, grab the hidden *Fighting Gem*, and go in.
-Inside, a child will ask for a Cotton Candy, then an Air Balloon, then a Poke Doll.
+Inside, a child will ask for a Cotton Candy, then an Air Balloon, then a Poké Doll.
 Once you give all the items to the kid their scheme will be revealed, and we will get *Department Store Sticker: Clefairy*.

 ## Clown Indra Fights